 If the policy cover includes pre-existing diseases, the corresponding details will be mentioned in the policy document/certificate of insurance.
 Unlike an individual cover, a Group Insurance Policy is not usually issued for all employees.
 Instead, a master policy is issued in the name of the employer or concerned authority.
 Employees often receive policy cards featuring their names.
 Employees can get in touch with the company’s Human Resource/Admin team to know such details.

 If you (any individual seeking health insurance) are buying an Individual Health Insurance Policy, you might be required to undergo a few tests and then the insurer will offer you a policy and charge the premium accordingly.
 However, in a Group Health Plan, there is no requirement of a test.

 Insurance for employees is a generalised plan with the option to customise it at an individual level by paying extra for top-up plans or add-on covers.
-Pre-existing diseases usually get covered automatically in Group Health Insurance as per the terms and conditions.
+Pre-existing diseases usually get covered automatically in Group Health Insurance Plan as per the terms and conditions.
 Employees might be required to declare these pre-existing diseases upfront before being covered under the plan.
 If you opt for additional coverage at an individual level, the appropriate protocol shall be applicable, and you might be required to undergo specific tests before pre-existing diseases are covered in the policy.

 Yes, pre-existing diseases can be covered from day one.
 You can cover your employees under a Group Medical Plan from ACKO to cover their pre-existing diseases from the first day of the policy.
 Please discuss and clarify the inclusions and exclusions of the policy before buying as ACKO’s Group Medical Cover is customisable.